 Military Family Resources

-The Olentangy Local School District also acknowledges and celebrates our military families and military history throughout the district in several ways, including:
+The district also acknowledges and celebrates our military families and military history throughout the community in several ways, including:

 - Veterans Appreciation Night at our high school football and basketball games